2010 Heluva Good! Sour Cream Dips 400: Race summary

 The race, the fifteenth out of a total of thirty-six in the season, began at 1 p.m.
 EDT and was televised live in the United States on TNT.
 To begin pre-race ceremonies, at 1:00 p.m.
 EDT, Fr.
 Geoff Rose, OSFS, from Lumen Christi High School in Jackson, Michigan, gave the invocation.
-Then, the Army Chorus A Capella Team performed the national anthem, and, in a dedication to the troops, Adam Sandler and Kevin James sang the command, "Gentlemen, start your engines!", in a wacky and musical manner, which has since been cited as one of the best and most memorable commands in NASCAR history.
+Then, the Army Chorus A Capella Team performed the national anthem, and, in a dedication to the troops, Adam Sandler and Kevin James sang the command, "Gentlemen, start your engines!", in a wacky, drawn out and musical manner, which has since been cited as the greatest command in NASCAR history by many fans.
 Three drivers had to move to the rear from making major adjustments to their race car after first practice, they were Kyle Busch, with an engine change, Clint Bowyer, who changed to a back-up car, and Kevin Conway because of a transmission change.

 Kurt Busch made a good start, retaining the first position; Jamie McMurray behind him maintained the second position.
 At the end of the first lap, McMurray passed Busch.
 One lap later, Busch reclaimed the first position.
 By lap 3, Kasey Kahne and Jimmie Johnson had passed McMurray to put him in the fourth position.
 McMurray dropped to sixth place on the sixth lap.
 On lap 7, Kahne started catching the leader, and McMurray announced on the team's radio that his car was loose.
 On lap 11, Max Papis went to the garage (the place where teams repair or park their car) because of overheating problems.
 On lap 18, Marcos Ambrose spun through the grass, to cause the first caution.
 Afterward, most drivers made pit stops for fuel and tires while Joe Nemechek decided to stay out to lead one lap.
 On the same lap, Todd Bodine drove his car to the garage.